Petrie Museum of Egyptian Archaeology

-The Petrie Museum of Egyptian Archaeology in London is part of University College London Museums and Collections.
-The museum contains over 80,000 objects and ranks among some of the world's leading collections of Egyptian and Sudanese material.
+The Petrie Museum of Egyptian and Sudanese Archaeology in London is part of University College London Museums and Collections.
+The museum contains over 80,000 objects, making it one of the world's largest collections of Egyptian and Sudanese material.
+It is designated under the Arts Council England Designation Scheme as being of "national and international importance".

 History

 The museum was established as a teaching resource for the Department of Egyptian Archaeology and Philology at University College at the same time as the department was established in 1892.
 The initial collection was donated by the writer Amelia Edwards.
 The first Edwards Professor, William Matthew Flinders Petrie, conducted many important excavations, and in 1913 he sold his collections of Egyptian antiquities to University College, creating the Flinders Petrie Collection of Egyptian Antiquities, and transforming the museum into one of the leading collections outside Egypt.
 The collection was first put on display in June 1915.
 Petrie excavated dozens of major sites in the course of his career, including the Roman Period cemeteries at Hawara, famous for the beautiful mummy portraits in classical Roman style; Amarna, the city of king Akhenaten; and the first true pyramid, at Meydum, where he uncovered some of the earliest evidence for mummification.

 The collection and library were arranged in galleries within the main building at the university and a guidebook was published in 1915.
 Initially, the collection's visitors were students and academics; it was not then open to the general public.
 Petrie retired from University College London (UCL) in 1933, though his successors continued to add to the collections, excavating in other parts of Egypt and Sudan.
 During the Second World War (1939–1945) the collection was packed up and moved out of London for safekeeping.
-In the early 1950s it was moved into a former stable, where it remains adjacent to the DMS Watson science library of UCL.
+In the early 1950s it was moved into a former stable, where it remains adjacent to the UCL Science Library, DMS Watson Building.

 Current description

 The museum is at Malet Place, near Gower Street and the University College London science library.
-Admission is free, no booking required, and as of March 2022 the museum is open Tuesday to Friday between 1 pm and 5 pm, and Saturday between 11 am and 5 pm.
-Researchers accommodated on Mondays between 10 am and 1 pm and 2 pm and 4 pm via prior appointment.

-The museum has an exhibitions and events programme for adults and families, and has an active Friends of the Petrie Museum organisation allowing members to attend lectures, museum seminars, tours to Egypt and Egyptian collections, social events, and so on.
-As well, the Friends raise funds towards the conservation, publication and display of the Petrie Museum's outstanding collection.
+Admission is free.
+The museum has an exhibitions and events programme for adults and families.
+There is a Friends of the Petrie Museum charity that supports the museum.